incruder1/incruder1/README.md

 ## Hey, I'm Dev Johri👋

-I'm a final year student pursuing a 5 Year Integrated Course Btech [IT]+ MBA  at ABV-IIITM, GWALIOR.
-Passionate about Coding, Reading .I'm eager to learn and contribute to exciting projects in the field of Information Technology.
+Final year IT undergraduate (passing year 2024) at IIIT Gwalior, India.
+Passionate about Coding and reading.I'm eager to learn and contribute to exciting projects in the field of Information Technology.
 I believe in the power of technology to solve real-world problems and make a positive impact on society.

 ## 🔧 Skills